Stratification as a general variance reduction method for Markov chain Monte Carlo: EMUS for tails: An example from Bayesian inference

-We computed the marginal of $p(\theta \mid \mathbf{y})$ in $\log_{10} \lambda_1$ and $\log_{10} \lambda_2$ by the procedure outlined in Section~\ref{subsec: EMUS marginals}; see Figure \ref{2d_fe_surface}.
-In computing the marginal, we used a $200 \times 200$ grid of histogram bins, covering the region ${-1 \leq \log_{10} \lambda_1 \leq 3.2}$ and ${-1 \leq \log_{10} \lambda_2 \leq 3.2}$; this corresponds to taking $h=(3.2-(-1))/200$ in~\eqref{eq: defn of histogram bin}.
-The marginal has two modes, labeled $1$ and $2$ in Figure~\ref{2d_fe_surface}.
-We plot the mixture distributions corresponding to these modes in Figure~\ref{mixtures}.
-To be precise, the distributions in Figure~\ref{mixtures} correspond to means over histogram bins centered at the labeled points.
-We observe that in the region surrounding mode $1$, the data with stamp thicknesses between 60 and 80 $\mu \rm{m}$ are covered by two mixture components, yielding a mixture distribution with three distinct peaks.
-In the region surrounding mode $2$, where the precision of the first mixture component is lower, these data are covered entirely by the first component, yielding a mixture distribution with only two distinct peaks.
-We note that mode $2$ has posterior probability nine orders of magnitude lower than mode $1$.
+We computed the marginal in $\mu_2$ using a grid of 200 histogram bins, covering the region $[7,11]$; this corresponds to taking ${h=0.01}$ in~\eqref{eq: defn of histogram bin}.
+The result is the curve labeled EMUS in Figure~\ref{fig:mu2-marginal}.
+The marginal in $\mu_2$ has two modes, labeled $1$ and $2$ in Figure~\ref{fig:mu2-marginal}.
+We plot the mixture distributions corresponding to these modes in Figure~\ref{fig:mu2-mode-mixtures}.
+(To be precise, the distributions in Figure~\ref{fig:mu2-mode-mixtures} correspond to means over histogram bins centered at the labeled points.)

-For reference, we have also estimated the marginal density from multiple long, unbiased trajectories.
+For comparison, we also estimated the marginal in $\mu_2$ from multiple long, unbiased trajectories.
 We computed $100$ unbiased trajectories of the affine invariant ensemble sampler in parallel.
 For each trajectory, the ensembles were first equilibrated for 10000 Monte Carlo steps, and then data were collected for 100000 steps.
-The trajectories were then combined and binned to produce Figure~\ref{unbiased}.
-We observe that although there are approximately three times as many samples in the unbiased sample as in the biased sample, the unbiased sample still covers only a small neighborhood of mode $1$.
+These trajectories were combined and binned to produce the density labeled Unbiased in Figure~\ref{fig:mu2-mode-mixtures}.
+We estimated the relative asymptotic variance of the marginal density for the unbiased calculation using ACOR~\cite{acor}, and we estimated the relative asymptotic variance for the EMUS calculation using the method outlined in Appendix~\ref{sec:error-bars}.
+We present the results in Figure~\ref{fig:mu2-marginal}.
+Note that near the mode, unbiased MCMC performs slightly better than EMUS, but in the tails, EMUS performs dramatically better.

-To compare EMUS and unbiased sampling, we computed the one-dimensional marginal density in $\log_{10} \lambda_1$ by both methods, using the two-dimensional EMUS calculation to compute the one-dimensional marginal.
-We then estimated the asymptotic variance of the marginal density for the unbiased calculation using ACOR~\cite{acor}.
-We estimated the asymptotic variance of the EMUS estimate of the marginal density using ACOR and the method of~\cite{Thiede2016}, which is based on a version of Theorem~\ref{thm: CLT for EMUS}.
-We present the results in Figure~\ref{1D_marginal_err_plot}.
+After computing the marginal in $\mu_2$, we tried computing the marginal in $\log_{10} \lambda_1$.
+We used the natural stratification with a grid of 50 bias functions with maxima equally spaced between --1 and 3.2 constructed as